- Inhalation Medicine

-About This Image: Pile of assorted pills and capsules with a body temperature thermometer on top of them The EML is updated and revised every two years by the WHO Expert Committee on the Selection and Use of Essential Medicine.
+The EML is updated and revised every two years by the WHO Expert Committee on the Selection and Use of Essential Medicine.
 As of 2016, more than 155 countries have created national lists of essential Medicine based on the World Health Organization's model list.
 This includes countries in both the developed and developing world.

 "These medicines are chosen according to evidence of safety, efficacy and public health relevance.
 Essential medicines should be available in health systems everywhere, at all times," - Marie-Paule Kieny, WHO Assistant Director-General for Health Systems and Innovation.

 WHO Model List of Essential Medicines (EML) - Adults

 WHO Model List of Essential Medicine - Children (EMLc)

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.
 Disabled World provides general information only.
 The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
 Funding is derived from advertisements or referral programs.
 Any 3rd party offering or advertising does not constitute an endorsement.

 Information, Citing and Disclaimer